freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-42.md

 ## Description
 <section id='description'>

-All related radio buttons should have the same `name` attribute to create a radio button group.
+Related radio buttons should have the a `name` attribute with the same value to create a radio button group.
 For example, `<label><input type="radio" name="animal"> cat</label>`.
 By creating a radio group, selecting a radio button will automatically deselect the other buttons within the same group.

 Add the `name` attribute with the value `indoor-outdoor` to the radio button.